mathigon/textbooks/content/matrices/content.md

 📈Interactive where student can adjust a matrix that multiplies by a singular matrix, but the resulting transform will always be a line.

 ---
-> id: singular-lines

-### **Non-intersecting lines (singular matrices)**

-We have seen how matrices with determinant = zero do not have inverses and are called **singular matrices**.
-This means that when a 2x2 matrix representing two lines is singular, it means the lines [[do not have a single solution|do not intersect|are parallel]] (tricky wording).

-**Example:** these two lines are actually the same.
-When we rewrite their line equations in matrix multiplication form, the matrix has a determinant of zero.
-There is no inverse, and thus [[no unique solution|no solution]]

-    figure: img(src="images/proto-4/Untitled%206.png")

-Two lines y = -x + 3 and -4y = 4x - 12, are actually the same line

-    figure: img(src="images/proto-4/Untitled%207.png")

-two equations

-    figure: img(src="images/proto-4/Untitled%208.png")

-equations rewritten as a matrix

-**Example:** these two lines are parallel.
-When we rewrite their line equations in matrix multiplication form, it has a determinant of zero.
-There is no inverse, and thus [[no unique solution]]

-    figure: img(src="images/proto-4/Untitled%209.png")

-Two parallel lines y=3x+2, y=3x-4, have no intersection

-    figure: img(src="images/proto-4/Untitled%2010.png")

-two line equations

-    figure: img(src="images/proto-4/Untitled%2011.png")

-equations rewritten as a matrix

----
 > id: least-squares

 The "Method of Least Squares" is a way to estimate a trend for data.